 - Notice what stories you tell yourself about what will happen when you pack your mask, costume, or personality away.
 Are they true?
 Are they all negative?
 Can you see any positives?

-Is Halloween really every day for you?
+Could you live in Halloween every day?
 How scary can you get this Halloween by finding YOU underneath your masks and costumes?